Little Book Farmers Privacy Policy

 WHEN DO WE SHARE USER INFORMATION?

 We may disclose aggregated data about our users without restriction.
-Aggregated data does not directly identify a specific person, but we may derive non-personal statistical or aggregated data from personal information.
-For example, we may aggregate personal information to calculate the percentage of users accessing a specific feature of the Services.
+Aggregated data does not directly identify a specific person.

-We may disclose personal information that we collect as described in this Privacy Policy:
+We may disclose information that we collect as described in this Privacy Policy:

 • To our service providers.
-We share information with unaffiliated companies or individuals we hire or work with that perform services on our behalf, including web hosting, information technology, and analytics services.
+We share information with unaffiliated companies or individuals we hire or work with that perform services on our behalf, including web hosting.
 Our service providers will be given access to your non-identifiable information only as is reasonably necessary to provide the services for which they are contracted.

 • With consent.
 Other than as described in the Privacy Policy, we will NOT disclose your personal information to any third party unless we have received your consent.